 - Oral contraceptives

-Here are some symptoms that could provide the clue that you are not getting enough iodine.
+Here are signs that could provide clues you’re not getting enough iodine.
 If you suffer from these symptoms consult your health care practitioner:

 - Dry mouth